 Mafia: The Old Country Review – Sharp Combat, Weak Story, Stunning World

-Mafia: The Old Country takes the long-running franchise back to where it all began — the heart of 1900s Sicily.
-Developed by Hangar 13 and published by 2K, this latest entry reimagines the roots of organized crime through the eyes of Enzo Favara, a desperate young man trying to earn his place in the Torrisi crime family.
+Mafia: The Old Country sends the long-running series back to the beginning — to the heart of 1900s Sicily.
+The latest addition, from the developer Hangar 13 and the publisher 2K, reimagines the origin of organized crime in Delta City from Enzo Favara’s perspective as a young man who is struggling to establish himself within the Torrisi crime family.

-Released in August 2025, the game has had over a month to settle in with players — and the reception has been decidedly mixed.
-While many praise its atmosphere, visuals, and performances, others find the storytelling and pacing a step backward for the series.
+The game, released in August 2025, has had more than a month to impress players — and the response has been mixed.
+While it has its supporters who commend its atmosphere, visuals and performances, others criticize the storytelling and pacing as a regression for the franchise.

 Mafia: The Old Country